How Do Cats Get Worms?

 How do I treat roundworms in my cat?

-Fortunately, roundworms in cats are easily treated with a broad spectrum antiparasitic called Pyrantel Pamoate.
+Fortunately, roundworms in cats are easily treated with a broad-spectrum antiparasitic called Pyrantel Pamoate (brand name Nemex).
 Speak with your veterinarian regarding the proper dosing protocol to treat roundworms.
 They will also run a follow-up fecal test after deworming to ensure the parasites are gone.

 How do I prevent my cat from becoming infected with roundworms?

-Ensuring your pet’s surroundings are clean and free of contamination by removing poop from the litter box or outdoor areas regularly is one step in preventing roundworm infection and reinfection.
-If you have a cat that spends time outside, you should keep an eye on them to make sure they’re not hunting or eating wild animals.
+Step one is ensuring that your pet’s surroundings are clean and free of contamination.
+You can do this by regularly removing poop from the litter box or outdoor area where your cat goes to the bathroom.
+If you have a cat that spends time outside, you should also keep an eye on them to make sure they’re not hunting or eating wild animals.

-I always suggest kittens be dewormed at 6-to-8 and 10-to-12 weeks of age.
+I always suggest kittens be dewormed at 6-8 and 10-12 weeks of age.
 Kittens are at high risk of roundworm infection, and it is always best to routinely deworm them.

 Again, the most effective way of preventing roundworm infection is through a routine fecal test.
 Whether your cat is showing clinical signs or not, it is important to have their poop examined annually for parasites.
 Testing is an easy and effective way to detect intestinal parasites early and treat or prevent infection.